a-maze-d/fledex/docs/hardware.md

 You have to do the following steps:

-1. Connect the higher voltage and lower voltages to LV and HV respectively.
+1. Connect the higher voltage and lower voltages to HV and LV respectively.
 This tells the level shifter to which levels we want to translate.
 It's important to make sure that the lower voltage is on the LV side and the higher voltage on the HV side.
 2. Connect each signal line to one of the signal pins.
-The 3.3V to the LV side (A1-A4) and the 5V to the corresponding pins on the HV side (B1-B2).
+The 3.3V to the LV side (A1-A4) and the 5V to the corresponding pins on the HV side (B1-B4).
-3. Enable the output by connecting the OE pin to the LV pin
+3. Enable the output by connecting the OE pin (output enabled) to the LV pin
-4. Connect all the Ground lines to the GND pin.
+4. Connect all the ground lines to the GND pin.

 ![Connection with Level shifter](assets/hardware-Page-2.drawio.svg)